Ontario's Solutions 2030 Challenge Statement

 The top eight teams will be invited to proceed to Phase 2 and will be awarded up to $250,000 each to support costs related to their participation.

-Phase 2 of the challenge will require teams to build a lab-scale technology prototype in a controlled environment and will be evaluated based on prototype performance and the team’s vision to scale their technology to reduce GHG emissions by Ontario industry by 2030.
+Phase 2 of the challenge will require teams to build a lab-scale technology prototype in a controlled environment.
+Applicants will be evaluated based on prototype performance and the team’s vision to scale their technology to reduce GHG emissions by Ontario industry by 2030.
 The top four teams from Phase 2 will be invited to participate in Phase 3 and will be awarded up to $750,000 each to support costs related to their participation.

 Phase 2 will launch in January 2018.
 Sign up to receive updates on the challenge.